Pylons/pyramid/docs/narr/project.rst

 Creating a :app:`Pyramid` Project
 ====================================

-It's possible to create a :app:`Pyramid` application completely manually, but it's usually more convenient to use a template to generate a basic :app:`Pyramid` application structure.
+As we saw in :ref:`firstapp_chapter`, it's possible to create a :app:`Pyramid` application completely manually.
+However, it's usually more convenient to use a *template* to generate a basic :app:`Pyramid` :term:`project`.

+A project is a directory that contains at least one :term:`package`.
+You'll use the template to render a project, and create your application logic within the package that lives inside the project.
+Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code.
+An application that lives inside a package can also be distributed more easily than one which does not live within a package.

-:app:`Pyramid` comes with templates that you can use to generate a project.
+:app:`Pyramid` comes with a variety of templates that you can use to generate a project.
 Each template makes different configuration assumptions about what type of application you're trying to construct.

 These templates are rendered using the :term:`PasteDeploy` ``paster`` script, and so therefore they are often referred to as "paster templates".

 .. index::
    single: paster templates